Dog Training Consults.

 Handling a difficult dog that has problems can be frustrating, disheartening, and sometimes life changing.
 With my support you will further develop your skills to help your dog move forward in a positive direction, and leave the unwanted behaviours behind.
 Dog training is as much about us adopting an approach that will help the individual dog, as it is about the dog learning better behaviours.

-Using the correct equipment with a least intrusive, minimally aversive approach, you will have the opportunity to provide your dog confidence builders in the environment/situation that is currently causing problems.
+Developing your handling skills and understanding of how to address the problems you are experiencing, you will have the opportunity to provide your dog confidence builders in the environment/situation that is currently causing problems.

 Initial 1-1 Consultation